Manohar Lal Sharma: Blaming the Nirbhaya Case victims for using public transport and lack of character

+In May 2015, Supreme Court issued a notice to Sharma to show cause “why he should not be debarred from filing and/or canvassing any Public Interest Litigation on account of the irresponsible and scandalous allegations levelled by him” in his pleadings challenging the NJAC.
+In response, Sharma tendered an unconditional apology to the Court.

 Contempt notice over false averments

 On 18 November 2022, Supreme Court of India issued contempt notice to Sharma for allegedly attributing motives to Madhya Pradesh High Court Chief Justice Ravi Malimath in their petition challenging the High Court verdict.